When we look in a very good microscope and we see this bacterium

 Often you get a bad smell from far away!

-That's why it is important to protect Nature!
+That's why we need your help to protect Nature!

 BSB Nature Conservation protects plants, animals + humans!!